 -Whey protein is bad / whey protein is good

 -Pea protein is bad/ pea protein is good

--Fish oil is bad/ krill oil is good and visa versa
+-Fish oil is bad/ krill oil is good and vice versa

 Long sigh. . .

-Have you all had your omega 3 enriched, organic, sprouted grain, wheatgrass, fat free, fish oil, apricot kernal, green tea greens shake this morning…?
+Have you all had your omega 3 enriched, organic, sprouted grain, wheatgrass, fat-free, fish oil, apricot kernel, green tea greens shake this morning…?

 Oh your in trouble… you’ll never lose that fat or gain that muscle now… you are almost surely going to fail.